PhilKeeble/philkeeble.github.io/_posts/2020-07-03-Insecure-iOS-Storage.md

 The GUID will likely change between devices, but may correlate to DVIA-v2.
 I am unsure on that.

 You should see several files though.
-If we click on some of them and open them in the text editor, then hit the `Hex View` button at the top, we can see clearly that what we are seeing is cached web responses for pages that I have never visited and have been stored through the App.
+If we click on some of them and open them in the text editor, then hit the `Hex View` button at the top, we can see clearly that what we are seeing is cached web responses for pages that I have never visited and has been stored through the App.

 <p align="center"><a href="/images/iOS1-9.png"><img src="/images/iOS1-9.png"></a></p>